InsertKoinIO/koin/README.md

 class WeatherRepository(val weatherDatasource: WeatherDatasource) class LocalDataSource(val jsonReader: JsonReader) : WeatherDatasource
 ```
-Your module then provides an *applicationContext* (description of yoru components), which will be made of provided components and subcontexts.
+Your module then provides an *applicationContext* (description of your components), which will be made of provided components and subcontexts.

-You can refer to the [Koin DSL](https://github.com/Ekito/koin/wiki/Koin-DSL) for more details.
+You can refer to the [KOIN DSL](https://github.com/Ekito/koin/wiki/Koin-DSL) for more details.

 ## Making dependency injection

 Once your app is configured, you have 2 ways of handling injection in your application:

-* In **Android components** (Activity,Fragment...): use the `by inject()` lazy operator
+* In **Android components** (Activity, Fragment etc.): use the `by inject()` lazy operator
 * In **any Kotlin component**: injection is made by constructor

-Below a sample of injection with `by inject()` in an Android Activity:
+Below is a sample of injection with `by inject()` in an Android Activity:

 ```Kotlin
 class WeatherActivity() : AppCompatActivity() {